 The Washington Star Collection (ca. 1935-1981) contains the photo morgue, both published and unpublished images, of The Washington Star newspaper.
 The Star was the paper of record from the late 19th through the mid-20th century in D.C. (eventually superseded and later purchased by The Washington Post).
 Strongest coverage is for the 1960s and 1970s.
 The collection has been kept together intact, therefore national and international images can be found as well as local D.C.
-The bulk of the collection will be accessible by appointment at Washingtoniana's interim location at the Newseum, opening fall 2017.
-Please visit our Appointments/Contacts/Hours page or contact firstname.lastname@example.org to schedule an appointment to see the collection.The Star photo subject guide (folder title list) is available online.
+Please visit our Interim Services page for information on viewing the collection.The Star photo subject guide (folder title list) is available online.
 Press Ctrl+F to search for your topic.
-You may request to see specific folders by emailing email@example.com.
+You may ask reference questions by emailing email@example.com.

 - Demonstrations in D.C., ca 1946-1981

 - Civil Rights in Washington, 1945-1981

 - DC Neighborhoods and architecture (photos arranged under names of churches, schools, stores, streets)

 The library does not have the rights and cannot grant permission for photos in the collection taken by wire services or other photographers.
 Please consult with the photo librarian on how to obtain permission to publish non-Star staff images.